QubitPi/Ostwind/docs/docs/filestores/index.md

 2. providing "transactions" that make all file operations atomic in a single request.
 3. declaring the native object store client it delegates persistence operations to.

-If a file store implementation is unable to handle a file InputStream, Athena pushes these responsibilities to the object store.
+If a file store implementation is unable to handle a file InputStream, Ostwind pushes these responsibilities to the object store.

 Included Stores
 ---------------

-Athena comes bundled with a number of file stores:
+Ostwind comes bundled with a number of file stores:

 1. Swift Store - A file store that can map operations on a file to an underlying OpenStack Swift API.
-Athena has explicit support for Swift
+Ostwind has explicit support for Swift
 2. HDFS Store - File is persisted on Hadoop HDFS.

 :::tip

 It is assumed that the "HDFS Store" means a **single-cluster** HDFS.
-However, the Athena architecture does not preclude implementing a multi-cluster HDFS store
+However, the Ostwind architecture does not preclude implementing a multi-cluster HDFS store

 :::